Miramar Peninsula: Miramar Borough

-In the first years of the 20th century Miramar was still within "Hutt County" (which encompassed the whole Wellington region south of the Waikanae river, excluding Wellington City).
+In the first years of the 20th century Miramar was still within Hutt County, which encompassed the whole Wellington region south of the Waikanae river, excluding Wellington city.
 The rates levied by the county in 1902 rose from ¼d per £1 of the property's value up to a new rate of 1d per £1 of value.
-Very little had been spent in Miramar by the country for the previous decade, and locals expressed their anger at the increased rates, resulting in a reduction back to ¾d per £1.
-A local resident (Mr C.J.
-Crawford) contested this in the Supreme Court winning a ruling that "the rate charged must be in accordance with service rendered in each Riding".
+Very little had been spent in Miramar by the county for the previous decade, and locals expressed their anger at the increased rates, resulting in a reduction back to ¾d per £1.
+Local resident Charles Crawford (son of James Coutts Crawford) contested this in the Supreme Court, winning a ruling that "the rate charged must be in accordance with service rendered in each Riding".
 The anger continued when the Hutt County Council threatened to appeal to the Privy Council.
-A petition was collected among Miramar residents and presented to the Governor and on 10 November 1904 the Seatoun Road Board District was constituted as a Borough, and proclaimed in the New Zealand Gazette.
-Mr C.J.
-Crawford was subsequently elected the first Mayor of Miramar Borough Council.
+A petition was collected among Miramar residents and presented to the Governor, and on 10 November 1904 the Seatoun Road Board District was constituted as a Borough and proclaimed in the New Zealand Gazette.
+Charles Crawford was subsequently elected the first mayor of Miramar Borough Council.
 Miramar was not yet linked to Wellington city by road.
 There were three ferries from Miramar, Karaka Bay and Seatoun wharves.
 Some early accounts mention a land approach by "rough bullock track" over Constable Street hill over the sand isthmus.
 Miramar plain was entirely surrounded by hills at this time.
 Miramar Borough amalgamated with Wellington City on 31 January 1921.